WickyNilliams/headroom.js/README.md

         down : 0,
         up : 0
     },
+    // element which is source of scroll events.
+Defaults to window scroller : element,
     // css classes to apply
     classes : {
         // when element is initialised